 eHealth innovation for stroke patients

-Beta is involved in an exciting new eHealth project developing an innovative solution for stroke rehabilitation.
+Beta supported an exciting eHealth project to develop an innovative solution for stroke rehabilitation.
 With many patients finding it difficult to attend appointments and with restrictions imposed by Covid-19, home-based rehabilitation is becoming an attractive solution.
 The patients benefit from being in their home environment and healthcare providers can save time and resources through remote care.

 Italian technology company Ab.Acus has developed an eHealth platform ‘RehabMe’ for upper limb rehabilitation in stroke patients.
 The product is a wearable device worn by the patient on the limb requiring therapy, with a set of smart labels placed on objects they use daily in the home.
 This provides a highly personalised exercise tool for the patient and is supported remotely by a therapist.
 The technology behind RehabMe uses radio frequency (RF) communication to identify interactions between the users and objects and the actual position of their hand.
 This allows automatic guidance of the patient to do functional exercises as part of the rehabilitation.